Transportation Security Administration, DHS.

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

 (4) Minimize the burden of the collection of information on those who are to respond, including using appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology.

 Information Collection Requirement

-Type of Request: Renewal of one currently approved collection.
+Type of Request: Revision of one currently approved ICR.